Anthology feature project

 A place called Bernard’s.

-All of the vignettes — each turning on a new romantic encounter — play out like individual tracks in a favorite late-night playlist, dropping us in on awkward human collisions between strangers who bump into each other at exactly the right (or wrong) moment.
+All of the vignettes — each turning on a new late-night encounter — play out like tracks in a favorite playlist, dropping us in on awkward collisions between strangers who bump into each other at exactly the right (or wrong) moment.
 Each capturing the rush and sting of modern relationships.

 As one reader put it: